Reflections from Traction on Demand’s Vice President of Higher Education Services

 We’re witnessing a collective understanding that in order to remain relevant, higher education must seek out innovative approaches driven by open minds and investments in new solutions.
 At Traction on Demand, we have the privilege of collaborating with many of these institutions who also wonder, "What if we did things differently?”
 These are the people who are poised to help their institutions shift rather than drift.

 We’re already looking forward to continuing the discussions with our customers and partners at the next EDUCAUSE.
 In the meantime, we can’t wait to highlight some of the transformational work Traction on Demand is now doing with partners.
-Learn more about our growing higher education practice and please be in touch if you have any questions.
+Learn more about our growing higher education practice.